SAP/openui5-sample-app/README.md

 ## Working with local dependencies

 For local development of your applications' dependencies (like OpenUI5 libraries) you can link them by using npm.
-This will allow you to make changes to your applications dependencies locally and see the impact in your application immediately.
+This will allow you to make changes to your applications' dependencies locally and see the impact in your application immediately.

 ### Preparation
 The following needs to be done just once per setup.